huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 ### Description of how project is different than source

-The project that I used as inspiration is completely made out of LED's but my scoreboard will be wooden with a 3d stadium and only a small part will be LED.
+The project that I used as inspiration is completely made out of LEDs's but my scoreboard will be wooden with a 3d stadium, and only a small part will be LED.
 The inspiration also does NFL scores and updates live like mine, but it is a completely different project and design.

 ### Design Specification Considerations _ document that you completed